FAQs for "Adding a New Part or Product"

 • Status: Whether the product is Active or Inactive.

-• Finished Product: Indicates that it should now be given access to the Bill of Materials section
+• Finished Product: Indicates access to the Bill of Materials (BOM) section.

 4. Why is it important to set the status of a part or product?

-• Setting the status to "Active" or "Inactive" helps manage the availability of the product within your inventory.
-Active products are available for use or sale, while inactive products are archived for later use
+A: Setting the status to Active or Inactive helps manage the availability of the product in inventory.
+Active products are available for use or sale, while inactive products are archived for later use.

 5. How do I assign a "Product Number"?